 - Standard Manchester Terriers

-Or, sometimes a puppy may bleed a lot after a vaccination or surgery.
-If the blood loss is more than normal, that is a tip-off that there is probably an issue.
+Or, sometimes a puppy bleeds a lot after a vaccination or surgery.
+If blood loss is more than normal, that is a tip-off that there is probably an issue.

 A DNA test is available for a few breeds, and the Weimaraner is one of them.
-The test is accurate and you can have the test done for you by your veterinarian.
+The test is accurate and your vet can do the test.

-- Type I – This type is the least common, and it is either deadly or the dog is a carrier for the disease, but shows no symptoms.
+This type is the least common, and it is either deadly or the dog is a carrier for the disease, but shows no symptoms.
 There is a DNA test for some breeds, that will show with total accuracy whether the dog is affected or is a carrier of vWD.

 Von Willebrand disease in dogs is often confused with platelet disorders.
 In order to be certain of the diagnosis, your vet will order laboratory tests.